tenseoverflow/circumpunct/README.md

     ./atr mywebsite.com rss.xml
     ```

-- Please include a description of where the logo is on your website on your pull request
+- Please include a description of where the logo is on your website in your pull request
 - If you don't add a description, your pr will be closed

 ## Criterion